huytran0605/react-TaskManager/demo_react/client/README.md

-This is my self-study project base on Create React App](https://github.com/facebookincubator/create-react-app).
+This is my self-study project base on [Create React App](https://github.com/facebookincubator/create-react-app).